4aiman/MultiCraft_game/README.md

 # MultiCraft_game
-Based on Minetest_game and Overcraft_Origins subgame for Minetest and MultiCraft.
+Subgame for MultiCraft.

-A Minecraft-like game for the Minetest game engine [overcraft_origins]
+A Minecraft clone game for the MultiCraft game engine.
 ======================================================================

 License of source code